plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 * **Doesn’t collect personal data** so no need for GDPR and CCPA consent prompts
 * See more details on the [differences between Plausible Analytics and Google Analytics](https://plausible.io/vs-google-analytics).

 If this sounds interesting, do [register for a trial](https://plausible.io/register).
 The script is under 1 KB so you can try and run it alongside Google Analytics.
-The free trial is for 30 days, there are no restrictions on the usage and no credit card is required either.
+The free trial is for 30 days and no credit card is required either.

 * Website: <https://plausible.io/>
-* Cost: Starts from $6/month and there's a discount when paid annually
+* Cost: Starts from $9/month and there's a discount when paid annually
 * Trial: 30 day free trial
 * Open-source: Yes.
 [GitHub](https://github.com/plausible/analytics/)
 * Demo: [Live demo](https://plausible.io/plausible.io)